TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

 We'll use the built-in `cars` dataset for demonstration.
 In this dataset, stopping distance is measured for different speeds.
-Unfortunately, the data values were rounded, so there are duplicate `speed` values, which makes it harder to demo the properties of knn when k is small.
+Unfortunately, the data values were rounded, so there are duplicate `speed` values, which makes it harder to demo the properties of knn for small `k`.
   So we are randomly perturbing the values slightly to mimic reversing the rounding process.
 This doesn't really change the results in any substantive way, but makes it easier to show the differences in the prediction lines for different values of `k`: